ASTR 1210 (O'Connell) Study Guide 20

 ones, as expected for objects in Keplerian gravitational orbits

-- They are composed of billions of ice-coated particles (typically about 10 cm in
+- The rings are composed of billions of ice-coated particles (typically about 10 cm in

 size).
 Different particle sizes and coatings produce some of the